 From time to time I will ask the class to do an exercise which will be counted in the 200-point "In-class" component of the grade.
-The exercise will typically be short (about five minutes) and may or may not involve group work.
+The exercise will typically be short and may involve group work.
 If you do not attend class on the days that I collect in-class assignments, you will receive a grade of zero for that assignment.